Syntax is a set of rules in a language. It dictates how words from different parts of speech are put together in order to convey a complete thought.

 Example #4: A Farewell to Arms (By Ernest Hemingway)

 “They left me alone and I lay in bed and read the papers awhile, the news from the front, and the list of dead officers with their decorations and then reached down and brought up the bottle of Cinzano and held it straight up on my stomach, the cool glass against my stomach, and took little drinks making rings on my stomach from holding the bottle there between drinks, and watched it get dark outside over the roofs of the town.”

 Ernest Hemingway uses long and complex structures to emphasize the laziness of his character.

 Syntax in Shakespeare

-Writing all of his plays and sonnets in iambic pentameter, Shakespeare habitually reversed the general order of English sentences by placing verbs at the end of the sentences.
+Writing all of his plays and sonnets in iambic pentameter, Shakespeare habitually reversed the general order of English sentences by placing verbs at the ends of the sentences.

 Function of Syntax

 To convey meaning is one of the main functions of syntax.
-In literature, writers utilize syntax and diction to achieve certain artistic effects like mood, tone etc. Like diction, syntax aims to affect the readers as well as express the writer’s attitude.
+In literature, writers utilize syntax and diction to achieve certain artistic effects, like mood, and tone.
+Like diction, syntax aims to affect the readers as well as express the writer’s attitude.